Rexhep Qosja

-Rexhep Qosja (born 25 June 1936) is an Albanian writer, literary critic and Professor at University of Prishtina.
-He is a prolific literary critic and literary historian of Albanian literature.
-As a writer he is mostly known for his 1974 novel 'Death Comes to Me from Such Eyes', translated into multiple languages.
+Rexhep Qosja (25 June 1936 – 23 April 2026) was a Kosovo Albanian writer, literary critic and academic who was a professor at University of Pristina.
+He was a prolific literary critic and literary historian of Albanian literature.
+As a writer he is mostly known for his 1974 novel Death Comes to Me from Such Eyes, translated into multiple languages.

 Life and career

-He is the first Doctor of Philological Sciences in Kosovo.
+Qosja was the first Doctor of Philological Sciences in Kosovo.

-Qosja is the author of various anthologies and scholarly monographs, including a three-volume history of Albanian literature in the Romantic period.
-He is also the author of the novel Vdekja më vjen prej syve të tillë (Death Comes to Me from Such Eyes, Pristina, 1974), translated into French, Italian, Greek, German, Dutch, Slovenian, Bulgarian and Serbian.
+He was the author of various anthologies and scholarly monographs, including a three-volume history of Albanian literature in the Romantic period.
+He was also the author of the novel Vdekja më vjen prej syve të tillë (Death Comes to Me from Such Eyes, Pristina, 1974), translated into French, Italian, Greek, German, Dutch, Slovenian, Bulgarian and Serbian.

-Qosja has written books outlining the history of the Albanian people in the Balkans.
+Qosja wrote books outlining the history of the Albanian people in the Balkans.
 Qosja was a figure in peace talks to end the Kosovo War of 1999.

+Qosja died on 23 April 2026, at the age of 89.